-Call for Abstracts: "Replication & Transparency Standards Across the Social Sciences”
+Call for Abstracts: "Replication and Transparency in Social Science: Crisis or Crossroads?”

 Graduate students in the social sciences and related disciplines at the University of Chicago are invited to submit abstracts for a poster session as part of "Replication and Transparency Standards Across the Social Sciences," a conference to be held at The University of Chicago.

 Prof. Paul Poast, the conference organizer, is seeking abstracts for posters describing the research question, plan of analysis, results and discussion of research projects related to the conference theme of replication and transparency in the social sciences.
 There will be three cash prizes associated with this session.
 Additional details about the competition are to be announced closer to the conference date.

 Relevant projects will include (but are not limited to):

 * Replication studies of quantitative research;